Recruit & Grow Rich is an amazing book. One of my friends actually recommended I read the book.

 # 23: Recruiting is about attracting people, not chasing them.

 Become the type of person you are looking to sponsor.
 Remember that people join people, not businesses.
-The only way to become more attractive to your prospects is to work on your skills.
+The only way to become more attractive to your prospects is to work on your skills, mindset and attitude.

 # 24: I lead with the opportunity and mention the product.
 I’m looking for people who want to build a business.